Citizen Science Identification of Isolated Blue Stellar Systems in the Virgo cluster: Phase space locations of blue blobs

 \citet{Jones2022} presented evidence favoring ram pressure stripping as the most viable mechanism for forming blue blobs and discussed potential parent galaxies for a few systems.
 With our current, considerably larger sample of BCs, we are now able to consider the question of their points of origin in a more statistical manner, rather than on a case-by-case basis.

 Figure 2 of \citet{mun} labels the orbital stages of a cluster member galaxy depending on its location in a projected cluster-centric radius versus velocity phase space diagram.
-Figure \ref{fig:RPS} shows this phase-space diagram for EVCC galaxies, BCs, and jellyfish galaxies with M87 taken as the center of the cluster and the mean radial velocity of 1088 \kms of the M87 subgroup \citep{mun} taken as the systemic velocity of the cluster.
+Figure \ref{fig:RPS} shows this projected phase-space diagram for EVCC galaxies, BCs, and jellyfish galaxies with M87 taken as the center of the cluster and the mean radial velocity of 1088 \kms of the M87 subgroup \citep{mun} taken as the systemic velocity of the cluster.
 Regions A, B, C, and D in the figure represent different categories of member galaxies designed to approximately trace the time since infall into the cluster.
 Region A includes ``first infallers," galaxies entering the virial radius of the cluster for the first time.
 Region B consists of ``recent infallers," galaxies that fell into the cluster within the last 0 to 3.63 Gyr.
 Region C comprises ``intermediate infallers," which fell into the cluster between 3.63 and 6.45 Gyr ago.
 Finally, Region D contains ``ancient infallers," galaxies that entered the cluster more than 6.45 Gyr ago \citep{rhee}.
+While a projected phase-space diagram like Figure \ref{fig:RPS} only roughly estimates the time since infall for objects, a more accurate estimate can be determined using a three-dimensional phase-space diagram.
+However, this would require knowing the logarithmic radial distance of the objects from the cluster's center and their tangential velocity.
+Thus, Figure \ref{fig:RPS} is only valid for statistical interpretation and not for individual objects.
 Although blue blobs are not galaxies and, therefore, strictly speaking, these phase space regions are not applicable to them, their location within the space may provide clues regarding their parent galaxies.

 Our BCs are mostly coincident with galaxies in the recent or intermediate infall regions and mostly avoid the ancient infall region.
 Taken at face value, this suggests that the parent galaxies of blue blobs may have been cluster members for some time rather than on their first infall.
 However, while ram pressure will do little to decelerate the infall of a parent galaxy (as most of the mass is in dark matter and stars), initially, blue blobs are presumably made entirely of gas and should come to rest with respect to the ICM relatively rapidly.
 Thus, blue blobs could potentially originate from galaxies in the first infall regions but `sink' in the phase space towards the intermediate regions.